joesanfilippo/churn_web_app/README.md

 * **Home Page**: This page welcomes the user and gives them a basic description about what it's purpose is as well as a prompt to begin.

 * **Inputs Page**: This page takes in 3 inputs and uses those inputs to query the Postgres database.
     1. City IDs: The city id number(s) separated by a `,`.
-This field is also optional and leaving it blank will return users for all cities.
+This field is also optional and leaving it blank returns users for all cities.
     2. Lookback Days: The number of days since a user has signed up.
 The marketing team can use this number to target more recent signups that may not have churned yet but have a high likelihood of churning.
     3. Churn Threshold: This is the minimum probability of churn to filter users by.
 A number closer than 1 indicates a higher likelihood a user will churn while a number closer to 0 indicates a lower likelihood.

 * **Predictions Page**: This page displays the results from the SQL query using the inputs provided.
 There are five columns I used from my Postgres table: `user_id`, `city_name`, `days_since_signup`, `first_30_day_orders`, and `churn_prediction`.

-* **Download Page**: This is a behind-the-scenes page that will take the results from the Predictions Page and download it to the user's computer as a csv file.
+* **Download Page**: This is a behind-the-scenes page that takes the results from the Predictions Page and download it to the user's computer as a csv file.

 * **Retrain Page**: This is a hidden (non-hyperlinked) page that can be used to retrain the model on new data.
 There is only one button which routes to the Retrained Model page when it is complete.